top of page

 680277451.jpg

 Our free store: CCAM welcomes donations of clothing and household goods that are in good condition for reuse.
-We do not accept large electronics.
+We do not accept large electronics, beds, mattresses, medical equipment, or other hard-to-store items.
 We invite shoppers of all income levels to select free goods and leave a monetary donation if they are able.
-This converts material donations into funding for our programs.
-We must pay for space, electricity, heat, and water, even before we can help others.
+This converts material donations into funding for our programs, space, electricity, heat, and water.
 We depend the generosity of donors and sponsors, each contributing what they can to keep us open.

 Our clients: CCAM offers programs to assist with rent, utility shut-off, transportation to medical appointments, and other needs.
-We offer annual programs for children, such as school supplies in the Backpack Program and children’s shopping days before holidays.
-We make certain that every child has Christmas gifts through our Angel Tree Program and that everyone has appropriate clothing for our U.P. winters through our Winter Wear Giveaway.
+We offer annual programs for adults and children, such as school supplies in the School Backpack Program, children's Christmas gifts through Angel Tree Program and appropriate outerwear for our winters through Coat the Copper Country, our winterwear giveaway.

 Our volunteers: CCAM welcomes volunteers willing work hard for the joy of serving their community.
 Even our program managers are dedicated volunteers.
 Some of our volunteers were once clients, but now pay-it-forward by becoming volunteers.
 Join us!